RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 Sometimes it can also be useful to apply **phylogenetic filters** to remove reads from endosymbiotic organelles, like mitochondria and chloroplasts, whose 'bacterial' 16S rRNA genes can be amplified by universal bacterial primers.
 Or, if contaminants are identified in our **negative control**, those ASVs can be removed as well.

 To begin the process of filtering, we will generate two files below.
 One is a file (BIOM file) that reports how many times each ASV/feature was found in each sample.
 This will help us understand the extent of contamination in our negative control.
-We will also assign taxonomy to each ASV to deduce if what phylogenetic groups our contaminants come from.
+We will also assign taxonomy to each ASV to deduce which phylogenetic groups our contaminants come from.

 We will create a BIOM feature table file of the dataset.